ASebastian27/Reddit-Account-Generator/README.md

  **REQUIRMENTS**

- Only Selenium and webdriver-manager (pip install selenium && pip install webdriver-manager).
+ Only Selenium, webdriver-manager and pyeasygui (pip install selenium && pip install webdriver-manager && pip install pyeasygui).
- A file named "namesforreddit.txt" should be in the same folder as the .py executable.
+ A file named "namesforreddit.txt" should be in the same folder as the .py executable, where your accounts will be saved.

+ **HOW TO USE**

+ After installing dependencies, run namesforreddit.py and you'll be greeted by a PySimpleGUI GUI.

  **UPDATES**